dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 ## 3 - Using an Array of Materials

 An Array of materials can be passed to the Mesh constructor rather than just a single material.
 When doing so by default I would want to pass an array of six materials, one for each face.
 However it is possible to pass less than six materials when doing this, it is just that when doing so I might want to change what the material index values are for the Box geometry.
+In this section I will be going over a few quick basic cube examples using the Box Geometry constructor and an array of materials.

+For more on this kind of subject you might want to check out my post on [material index values when working with geometries and a array of materials with a mesh](/2018/05/14/threejs-mesh-material-index/).

 ### 3.1 - Using an array of six materials